 ‘Unholy Night’ a Frightfully Festive Triumph for Ottawa Filmmakers

 Unholy Night is directed by Kristian Lariviere, Chris Chitaroni and Randy Smith.
-I had the opportunity of screening it and I really enjoyed it.
+I had the opportunity to watch it and I really enjoyed it.
 (Please check out my review)

 We had the opportunity to speak with one of the directors, Kristian Lariviere.

-Lariviere: I was making a lot of short films and me and some friends decided to make something collaboratively.
+Lariviere: I was making a lot of short films and some friends and I decided to make something collaboratively.
 We love anthology films, it’s a great way to make a feature without it all being on one teams shoulders.
 We tossed many ideas along.
-At first it was going to be a holiday anthology where every piece was a different holiday but that was made in the U.S. and we all wanted Christmas so we said lets just do a full one on Christmas.
+At first, it was going to be a holiday anthology where every piece was a different holiday, but that was made in the U.S., and we all wanted Christmas, so we said, let’s just do a full one on Christmas.

-I grew up watching horror movies especially low budget horror movies.
-The first time I saw Evil Dead 2 I thought ‘I could do that’ it seemed achievable.
-When you watch giant budget movies that’s out of the realm of possibility to do but low budget horror movies give you a lot of leeway.
+I grew up watching horror movies, especially low-budget ones.
+The first time I saw Evil Dead 2, I thought, ‘I could do that.’
+It seemed achievable.
+When you watch giant budget movies, that’s out of the realm of possibility, but low-budget horror movies give you a lot of leeway.

 It’s hard.
 You have to find locations.
-We had to find a hospital and that’s challenging because there are patients.
-We spoke to Algonquin College because they have a training facility but finally our producer, Jenn Allanson, found a medical building in Smiths Falls that is abandoned and that worked out.
+We had to find a hospital, and that’s challenging because there are patients.
+We spoke to Algonquin College because they have a training facility, but finally, our producer, Jenn Allanson, found an abandoned medical building in Smiths Falls.
+That worked out.
 We had to do a lot of set decorating to make it look like it was being used.

-It doesn’t take a genius to look at your films and realize as you are heavily influenced by Stanley Kubrick.
+OLM: It doesn’t take a genius to look at your films and realize that you are heavily influenced by Stanley Kubrick.
 Who are some of the other directors who have inspired you?

-Well you are definitely right about Kubrick, huge inspiration.
-Also Sam Raimi.
-I also love Edgar Wright who did Baby Driver but also Shaun of the Dead.
-I love John Carpenter movies like The Thing and the Halloween movies.
+Well, you are definitely right about Kubrick—he was a huge inspiration.
+Also, Sam Raimi.
+I love Edgar Wright, who did Baby Driver and Shaun of the Dead.
+I love John Carpenter movies, like The Thing and the Halloween movies.
 I could go on.

-One of the things I have spoken to other filmmakers about is the frustration around distribution.
-I know you have a big night coming up at The Mayfiar but what is the plan after that?
-Are you trying to get into a multiplex like Cineplex or are you looking at an iTunes release?
+OLM: One of the things I have spoken to other filmmakers about is the frustration around distribution.
+I know you have a big night at The Mayfair, but what is the plan after that?
+Are you trying to get into a multiplex like Cineplex, or are you looking at an iTunes release?

 That honestly is the biggest challenge.
 What do you do once your movie is done to get it out there?
 It was important to have a hometown screening.
 We would like to do a Festival run.
-It is probably going to be a digital release because theatrical releases are so costly.
+It will probably be a digital release because theatrical releases are so costly.

-I watched your movie and then the trailer, which is rare for me as I usually do the reverse.
-I have to say I am usually disappointed with trailers but I loved the trailer of this film.
+OLM: I watched your movie and then the trailer, which is rare as I usually do the reverse.
+I have to say I am generally disappointed with trailers, but I loved the trailer for this film.
 It was a great tease that didn’t give anything away but enticed me enough to want to see it.

 Thank you.
-I am very touchy about trailers so I hear you.
-Especially when you are a low budget film that nobody knows about, you want people to see it without giving anything away.
+I am very touchy about trailers, so I hear you.
+Especially when you are making a low-budget film that nobody knows about, you want people to see it without giving anything away.

-Let’s do some rapid fire!
-What I your favourite movie of all time?
+OLM: Let’s do some rapid-fire!
+What is your favourite movie of all time?

 The Shining

-Since you have taken to horror, do you find your friends are acting differently around you?
+OLM: Since you have been taken to horror, do you find your friends acting differently around you?

 (Laughs) No, my friends are used to it but people who don’t know me wonder ‘how did you come up with that?’
 They have questions after